piam/bjc-course/curriculum/05-image/01-image.md

 We will talk about a lossless compression technique in class, and here we are going to use one!

 Trying saying your image as a png and compare it to the ....

+Find onine diff tool, and saves back and forth bmp -> jpg -> bmp make sure there is a high level

 Exam Question: Is it possible to have a compression algorithm that doesn't lose any information?